gsallabedra628-byte/topics-about-me-2026/STUDENT_TEMPLATE.md

 Your README.md will contain your responses to the questions below.

 Part 1 — The Basics
+---

 Answer each question using complete thoughts.
 You don't need to write an essay.

-What is your name?
+1. What is your name?
+    >Griffin

-What computer science class(es) have you taken before?
+2. What computer science class(es) have you taken before?
+    >Computer science 1

-What is something you remember learning in computer science last year?
+3. What is something you remember learning in computer science last year?
+    >For loops and print

-What is something from last year that you have mostly forgotten?
+ 4. What is something from last year that you have mostly forgotten?
+>

-Outside of school, what are you interested in?
+5. bOutside of school, what are you interested in?

-What is something you're particularly good at — technology related or not?
+6. What is something you're particularly good at — technology related or not?

 Part 2 — You and Computer Science
+---
 Rate Yourself

 Using a scale of 1–5, rate your current confidence with each of these: